Cold granular targets slow the bulk freezing of an impacting droplet: Results

-The primary reason solidification and impact dynamics are coupled in the system studied here is the smaller dimension of the pores between grains compared with the droplet size.
-The solidification process over the pore dimension may be sufficiently fast and comparable to dynamic time scales.
+The coupling between solidification and impact dynamics in the studied system is primarily due to the smaller pore dimensions between grains than the droplet size.
+The solidification process over the pore dimension may be sufficiently fast and comparable to dynamic timescales.
 In our scenario, surface tension and the inertia of the impacting droplet govern the dynamics.
-The corresponding time scale, the capillary time $\tau_c=\sqrt{M_d/\gamma}$ and the inertia time $\tau_i$, measure the duration of impact, spreading, retraction, and, of particular interest, the mixing between the droplet and grains.
-In general, $\tau_c>\tau_i$.
-As $\Delta T$ increases from 0\si{K}, the freezing time over the pore dimension, $\tau_{f}$, gradually decreases and catches up with $\tau_c$ and $\tau_i$.
-To better understand the results illustrated in Fig.~\ref{f.pheno} and \ref{f.res_mass}, we next rationalize the freezing process of the wetted pores.
+The corresponding timescales, the capillary time $\tau_c=\sqrt{M_d/\gamma}$ and the inertia time $\tau_i$, measure the duration of impact, spreading, retraction, and, of particular interest, the mixing between the droplet and grains.
+Typically, $\tau_c$ exceeds $\tau_i$.
+As $\Delta T$ is raised from 0\si{K}, the freezing time across the pore dimension, $\tau_{f}$, gradually decreases and matches first $\tau_c$ and then $\tau_i$.
+The freezing process of the wetted pores will be further elucidated to clarify the findings presented in Fig.~\ref{f.pheno} and \ref{f.res_mass}.